We are Dbuntu, and this is our story...

 breathe technology design, and human development.

 In the summer of 2016, the two roomates, travelled to Uganda, with big dreams to disrupt Uganda's Agriculture Industry with modern methods and technology.
-While there, they after spent time working with farmers, to better understand the market dynamics, the challenges faced.
+While there, they spent time working with farmers to learn and better understand the market, it's dynamics, and the greatest challenges it faced.

 After graduation in May 2018, Alvin moved to Uganda full-time to lead the vision and direction of Dbuntu on ground.
 In July 2018, Dbuntu began beta testing their first solution in the market, as Data for Cattle